 - A poor time or cost estimation.

 Fighting Scope Creep is simple.
 You have to firmly establish the requirements that match the customer’s needs, requests, and expectations.
 When this is done, it’s important for the project team to have a thorough understanding of what really is required.
-This step is crucial.
-It’s because based on this understanding, the team will develop and deliver the required product.
+This step is crucial because based on this understanding, the team will develop and deliver the required product.

 2- Acquire the Right Skills Needed